Bagrat II Bagratuni

-Bagrat II Bagratuni (Բագրատ Բ Բագրատունի, Arabic: Buqrāṭ ibn Ashūṭ; died after 851) was an Armenian noble of the Bagratid (Bagratuni) family and the presiding prince ("prince of princes") of Arab-ruled Armenia between 830 and 851.
-He succeeded his father, Ashot IV Bagratuni, as ruler of Taron in 826, and was named presiding prince by the Abbasid Caliph in 830.
+Bagrat II Bagratuni (Բագրատ Բ Բագրատունի; died after 851) was an Armenian noble of the Bagratuni (Bagratid) family and the presiding prince ("prince of princes") of Arab-ruled Armenia between 830 and 851.
+He succeeded his father, Ashot IV (Msaker), as ruler of Taron in 826, and was named presiding prince by the Abbasid Caliph in 830.
 In 849 he began an open rebellion against Abbasid authority in Armenia.
 The rebellion provoked the dispatch of Bugha al-Kabir to the country, who crushed the revolt in a three-year campaign.
 Bagrat was treacherously captured during negotiations in 851 and brought captive to the Abbasid capital Samarra.
 He was succeeded in Taron by his sons, while the title of presiding prince passed to his nephew, the future King Ashot I of Armenia.

-Life
+Background

+In the second half of the 8th century, Armenia was under the rule of the Abbasid Caliphate.
+Following the major uprising of 774–775 (the Battle of Bagrevand), the Armenian nakharar houses had been significantly weakened.
+In this situation, the Bagratunis, who had suffered less from the uprising, gradually began to come to the forefront, becoming the main political force in Armenia.

+Ashot IV (Msaker) (prince c.
+790–826) managed to unite the Bagratuni domains, acquiring the cantons of Shirak and Arsharunik from the Kamsarakans, as well as Taron from the Mamikonians.
+In 804, he was recognized as Presiding Prince of Armenia by the Abbasid caliph Harun al-Rashid.

+After Ashot Msaker's death (826), his domains were divided among his sons, leading to fraternal conflicts and the weakening of authority, which was exploited by the Arab emirates.

+Origins and division of inheritance

 Bagrat was the eldest son of Ashot IV Bagratuni, who by the time of his death in 826 had come to control a large part of Armenia, and was recognized by the Abbasid caliphs as presiding prince (ishkhan) of Armenia.

 After his death, Bagrat and his brother Smbat divided their father's inheritance between them: Bagrat took the regions of Taron, Khoith and Sassoun, i.e. the family's domains on the Upper Euphrates, while Smbat received the ancestral lands around Bagaran and the Araxes river.
 In a calculated effort to keep the two brothers divided, the Abbasid government divided Ashot's authority and conferred on Smbat the title of commander-in-chief (sparapet), while Bagrat was named presiding prince four years after his father's death.
 Bagrat was also probably the first presiding prince to bear the title of "prince of princes" (ishkhan ishkhanats) instead of just "prince of Armenia".
+In Arabic sources, Bagrat is known by the title batrik al-batarika (بطريق البطاريق), meaning "prince of princes".
+In the same year, in the city of Mush, he built the Church of the Holy Savior.